gergoerdi/clash-compucolor2/README.md

 # Compucolor II Home Computer

-This is a Clash implementation of the 1977 Compucolor II home computer manifactured by the CompuColor Corporation until 1980.
+This is a Clash implementation of the 1977 Compucolor II home computer manufactured by the CompuColor Corporation until 1980.

 ![Compucolor II just booting up in simulation](vga-full-boot.png)